 Heat and Lighting

 Since Colombian tegus are from a more tropical environment you will need both heat and UVB emitting light bulbs to provide the proper rays to your pet.
-Use a combination of ceramic heat emitters, basking lights, and full spectrum lighting that gives off a high percentage of UVB rays to reach a basking temperature of about 100 degrees Fahrenheit.
+Use a combination of ceramic heat emitters, basking lights, and full-spectrum lighting that gives off a high percentage of UVB rays to reach a basking temperature of about 100 F.

-The rest of the enclosure should be around 85 degrees Fahrenheit with it not dropping below 75 degrees Fahrenheit at night.
+The rest of the enclosure should be around 85 F with it not dropping below 75 F at night.
 Make sure the UVB lighting is not placed on a glass or plexiglass surface as these will block the invisible rays.

 Most manufacturers recommend placing the bulb about 12 inches from your tegu's basking area but be sure to follow the package recommendations and replace the bulb about every 6 months.
 The lights that emit white light should only be left on for 12 hours a day to allow your tegu to have a proper day and night cycle.